Lets Chat - Request a Callback

 (b) ICS must take out all Insurances required by law, including the Insurances listed in Item 4 of the Schedule.
 The insurances must be taken out for the minimum amount set out in Item 4 and must be maintained during the term of this Agreement.

-(d) ICS may collect Personal Information from time to time in the provision of Services under this Agreement and will maintain the secure custody of any Personal Information in accordance with applicable laws.
+(d) ICS may collect Personal Information from time to time in the provision of Services under this Agreement and will maintain the secure custody of any Personal Information in accordance with applicable laws, including the Privacy Act 1988 (Cth).

 (e) You acknowledge and agree that, from time to time, ICS may be required to disclose information to other professionals, consultants, representatives, or agents in the provision of Services under this Agreement.

-(a) You must pay the fees set out in Item 5, of the Schedule (“Fees”) to ICS.
+(a) You must pay the fees set out in the enrolment agreement and invoice, of the Schedule (“Fees”) to ICS.

 (b) The Fees are exclusive of any goods and services tax imposed under A New Tax System (Goods and Services Tax) Act 1999 (Cth) (GST).
 Where GST is payable on a supply made by ICS under this Agreement, ICS may charge You an additional amount equal to the GST payable on that supply.